Table of contents

 Where else in the world can you mingle with ethnic minority hill tribes, trek in the rice terraces and then have a cocktail at a rooftop lounge all within the same three days?
 Vietnam is an incredible mix, and you have to see it to believe it.

-What should you know before you visit Vietnam?
+What should you know before you plan a visit to Vietnam?

-Within three days of applying, you will get a message that you were approved (or rejected, we suppose).
+Within three days of applying, you will get a message that you were approved (or rejected).
 Keep in mind that the system is a dab antiquated, and even though Dan and I applied on the same day, he was approved two days before I was.

-Most passport holders will receive thirty days of entry with the tourist visa received by email.
+Most foreign passport holders will receive 30 days of entry into Vietnam with the tourist visa received by email.
 Because the visa is an e-visa, this means that the confirmation by email that you receive is not the actual visa.
+Keep this in mind!

-The most important thing is to print your confirmation.
+The most important thing is to print your confirmation email about the e-visa.
 In fact, to be safe, I printed both my and Dan’s final confirmations, and the confirmation of payment that we received by email when we applied.
+Have a screenshot ready in your phone just in case you lose the paper, but the print-out copy is what will be requested when you arrive.

 We met someone during our trip to Ninh Binh who was detained upon entry due to a switch in only two digits of her passport number.
 She was held for two hours and finally paid a hefty “fee” in order to leave the airport and pass through immigration into Vietnam.
 Try to enter your data perfectly in order to avoid any type of bothersome situations!